UBC-MDS/RSyntext/README.md

 ### Function 3: `text_quality`

-`text_quality` function of class `PySyntext` takes in `string` as an input and produces `DataFrame` as an output a qualitative summary of the input.
+`text_quality` function of class `RSyntext` takes in `string` as an input and produces `DataFrame` as an output a qualitative summary of the input.
 The qualitative summary would include the following:

 - Spelling Mistakes: Words spelt wrong/Total words
 - Toxicity: Abusive or Slang words used/ Total Words